New Teacher Tips for Parent-Teacher Conferences

 2. That their child can improve in your class (Steps 5 and 6)

-Parent-teacher conference script for high-achieving students
+Conference script for a high-achieving student

 Step 1: Set the Tone